The standard of living is high for sure, but there are significant downsides too.

 The closer to the equator you live, the bigger an issue this will be for you, but even moving from somewhere as relatively close to Norway as the UK, I experienced problems.
 What am I talking about?
 The light.

-You’ve heard the rumours and I can confirm – Norway is one of the most expensive countries in the world.
+You’ve all heard the rumours, and I can confirm them.
+Norway is one of the most expensive countries in the world to move to.
+Until you’ve been for a couple years and are earning and spending in Norwegian krone, sticker shock is a major struggle.

 Saving money on groceries is a big hobby for most Norwegians.
 Extreme measures are sometimes necessary, like driving to Sweden for the monthly shop!